rossumai/keras-multi-gpu/blog/docs/measurements.md

     - in comparison, with tf_cnn_benchmarks efficiency stays at around 75 %
 - kuza55 fails on non-power-of-two number of GPUs
 - avolkov1 gave offen a little bit less speedup compared to kuza55
+- all in all both method give almost the same results, except that avolkov1 code is more developed
 - where is better to put PS?
 2 GPUs: GPU, more than 2 GPUs: CPU

 Conclusions: